Sign up for the free Shakespeare Newsletter

 And show'd me silks that he had bought for me,

 And therewithal took measure of my body.
-10

-Sure, these are but imaginary wiles
+Sure, these are but imaginary wiles10

 And Lapland sorcerers inhabit here.

-Enter DROMIO OF SYRACUSE
+[Enter DROMIO OF SYRACUSE]

-DROMIO OF SYRACUSE Master, here's the gold you sent me for.
+DROMIO OF SYRACUSEMaster, here's the gold you sent me for.
 What, have

 you got the picture of old Adam new-apparelled?